-I listened to a band that spends much of their time sounding like chicks in their effort to play for chicks.
-This works out well because I’ve been listening to DB go on and on about how the mythical lore which made Rock n Roll “Rock n Roll” has all but completely sold out the Man that it rebelled so hard against.
-He supposed Marx could have been right: you put down a rebellion by paying off the leaders.
-Forgive him.
 He’s been listening and preparing his thoughts for Corporate Whoredom regarding Guns n Roses “Chinese Democracy.”
-DB’s concerned that perhaps the album was the last remaining hope for real music fans to hear quality music on radio stations again and that the only way Chinese Democracy would have given the music faithful hope would have been to remain but a hope and stay unpublished.
+Max is concerned that perhaps the album was the last remaining hope for real music fans to hear quality music again on major radio stions.
+The only way Chinese Democracy would have given the music faithful such hope would have been to remain but a hope and stay unpublished.

-Anyway, while listening to The Unit play for chicks and enjoying them enough to where it feel ironic to the point of traitorous…
+Anyway, while listening to The Unit for not-me and enjoying them enough to where it feel ironic to the point of traitorous…

 I realized that powerful music once named “Rock n Roll” then “Rock” might be circling back around.
 The reason “rock and roll” was “rock n roll” was for a simple reason.
 With that realization, my traitorous sensation started to subside.
 As a line from my favorite TV show, Sports Night, promptly put it:

 “And in that moment, Dan was reminded once again of why he wanted to write in the first place.
 It’s for the same reason anybody does anything…to impress women.”

 –Sports Night, “Dear, Louise” written by Aaron Sorkin.

 And while I listened from afar to the comical antics of The Unit, I felt better about the state of things.
 “Rock” might now have a fighting chance because there’s no more saviors to wait upon.